There is no doubt that Italian people know how to enjoy life and proof of that is the great way they love to socialize through food and drink.

 Two friends of mine have been touring Italy this summer, while discovering the famous “dolce vita”.
 Some of their stops have been Bologna, Venice, Verona, Florence and Milan.

-Milan is an important business centre, also famous for being one of the world’s most important fashion capitals, along with Paris, New York City, London and Tokyo.
-But this didn’t impress me much as I thought it to be a grey place, which didn’t contain the “real” Italian way of life you could find in other cities.
+Milan is an important business center, famous for being one of the world’s most important fashion capitals, along with Paris, New York City, London and Tokyo.
+But this didn’t impress me much as I thought it to be a grey place, which didn’t contain the “real” Italian way of life you can find in other cities.
 I know, I totally prejudged it.
-So I was really surprised when my friends told me that in fact they really loved the city and, amongst all, they really enjoyed one of Milan’s most famous traditions: the “aperitivo”.
+So I was really surprised when my friends told me they really loved the city, most of all they really enjoyed one of Milan’s most famous traditions: the aperitivo.

 Traditionally, an aperitivo was a pre-meal drink, commonly Campari and orange juice or Cinzano on ice, served to whet the appetite.
 But in recent years the aperitivo has been elevated to a totally new level in Milan, creating a free open buffet included in the price of your drink.
 These buffets, which started with just some snacks, have evolved including now a wide variety of foods, such as pasta, risotto, meats or cheeses.

 Italians usually have dinner at about 9pm, so between 6pm and 9pm many bars in Milan open their doors to offer their famous “aperitivo italiano” to a crowd of costumers.
 Each bar has its own menu and specialties, which gets more competitive every day.
 The prices for the drinks during the aperitivo have a supplement, added to compensate for the refreshments offered, and usually go for 6 to 10€, depending on the bar, its location, or the buffet offered.
 The prices are usually the same for all the drinks; it doesn’t matter if it’s a bottle of water or a glass of wine.